chiruchaitanya77/Python_Mini_Projects/PICKLE_based_College_Management_System/README.md

-# 🎓 Simple Pickle-Based College Management System
+# 🎓 Pickle-Based College Management System

 A command-line-based **College Management System** built with **Python** and **Pickle**.
 This system facilitates seamless management for administrators, teachers, and students.